-The we will add a Mapped folder into the project.
-Right click on the project -> Add -> SharePoint Mapped Folder.. like shown below:
+We will add a Mapped folder into the project.
+Right click on the project -> Add -> SharePoint Mapped Folder.. as shown below:

 This will open the Add SharePoint Mapped Folder dialog box to select.
 There Select CONTROL TEMPLATES as shown in the fig below:

-The we will add one User Control inside the Control Templates folder.
-Right click on the folder -> Add New Item and then select User Control (Farm Solution Only) which in under Office/SharePoint Visual C# templates.
+We will add one User Control inside the Control Templates folder.
+Right, click on the folder -> Add New Item and then select User Control (Farm Solution Only) which in under Office/SharePoint Visual C# templates.
 See fig below:

 Here you can write the logic what you want to do inside the delegate control.
 I have just put a static message here.